Raj Chetty

-Nadarajan "Raj" Chetty (born August 4, 1979) is an Indian-American economist and the William A. Ackman Professor of Public Economics at Harvard University.
+Nadarajan "Raj" Chetty (born August 4, 1979) is an Indian-American economist who is the William A. Ackman Professor of Public Economics at Harvard University.
 Some of Chetty's recent papers have studied equality of opportunity in the United States and the long-term impact of teachers on students' performance.
 Offered tenure at the age of 28, Chetty became one of the youngest tenured faculty in the history of Harvard's economics department.
 He is a recipient of the John Bates Clark Medal and a 2012 MacArthur Fellow.
 Currently, he is also an advisory editor of the Journal of Public Economics.
-In 2020, he was awarded the Infosys Prize in Economics, the highest monetary award recognizing achievements in science and research, in India.
+In 2020, he was awarded the Infosys Prize in Economics.

 Education and early career

-Raj Chetty was born in New Delhi, India and lived there until the age of nine.
+Raj Chetty was born in New Delhi, India to a Tamil family, and lived there until the age of nine.
 His family immigrated to the United States in 1988.
 Chetty graduated from University School of Milwaukee in 1997 and earned his AB from Harvard University in 2000.
 He continued at Harvard to earn his PhD in 2003, completing a dissertation under the direction of Martin Feldstein, Gary Chamberlain, and Lawrence F. Katz with a thesis titled Consumption commitments, risk preferences, and optimal unemployment insurance.
 As a sophomore in college, Chetty was told by his mentor Feldstein to pursue his own ideas after proposing a counterintuitive idea that higher interest rates sometimes lead to higher investment.

 In 2003, at the age of 24, Chetty became an assistant professor of economics at the University of California, Berkeley, becoming a tenured associate professor there at 28.
 In 2009, Chetty returned to Harvard, where he was the Bloomberg Professor of Economics and the director of the Lab for Economic Applications and Policy.
 In 2015, Chetty moved to Stanford, where he became a professor in the Economics Department.
-In June 2018, Raj Chetty's frequent coauthor John Friedman announced that Chetty will be returning to Harvard.
+In June 2018, Raj Chetty's frequent coauthor John Friedman announced that Chetty would return to Harvard.
 In July of the same year, he became a Founding Director of Opportunity Insights with John Friedman and Nathaniel Hendren.